iqb-berlin/Cypress-Tests/README.md

 More information you can find  [here](https://docs.cypress.io/guides/references/cypress-studio#Extending-a-Test).
 Start with chapter: **Step1-Run the spec**.
 The **Cypress-Studio** function is already switched on in this repository!

 2. Start an **local** full automatically Cypress test: **npm run CY:runLocal:all** <br>
 All created tests in **E2E-directory** will be run.
-After each test, corresponding reports and videos are stored in the "reports" and "videos" directory. <br>
+After each test, corresponding reports and videos are stored in the "reports" and "videos" directory.
 It is also possible to start a specific test.
 To do this, the command **npm run CY:runLocal: your test name** must be entered.
 A corresponding script must first be created in **package.json**.

 Coming soon: